 Also of interest is that Jenison has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Jenison is somewhat higher than in the average US city of 21.84%: 28.25% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Jenison who are college-educated is somewhat higher than the average US community of 21.84%: 28.92% of adults in Jenison have at least a bachelor's degree.

-The per capita income in Jenison in 2010 was $26,988, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $107,952 for a family of four.
+The per capita income in Jenison in 2018 was $32,737, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $130,948 for a family of four.
 However, Jenison contains both very wealthy and poor people as well.

 The most common language spoken in Jenison is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Polish and Italian.